-\Data on North Macedonia pertain to the third quarter in 2024 Source: Ministry of Finance, Eurostat, October 2024 the maximum threshold of 60% in 2024.
+Data on North Macedonia pertain to the third quarter in 2024 Source: Ministry of Finance, Eurostat, October 2024 medium-term debt projections prepared in line with the new fiscal projections, public debt is expected to exceed the maximum threshold of 60% in 2024.
 However, as a result of the fiscal consolidation measures, it is anticipated the debt to follow downward trend, and return to the stipulated limit of below 60% of GDP by 2028.
 (Chart 4.7)

 In order to keep sustainable level of public debt, without thereby disrupting the fiscal sustainability, the Public Debt Management Strategy sets for the limit on total public debt level not to exceed 60% of GDP.
-Under the medium-term debt projections prepared in line with the new fiscal projections, public debt is expected to exceed

-Sovereign Guarantee Debt.
-Issued sovereign guarantees are a contingent liability for the State Budget and a risk to increasing the budget expenditures in case they are called up.
-Therefore, the Ministry of Finance pays special attention to the amount of issued guarantees to be at a sustainable level over the medium term, focusing in particular on projects that are self-sustainable and generate revenues, at the same time underpinning the economic growth and providing for boosted competitiveness of the domestic economy.
+Under the particular on projects that are self-sustainable and generate revenues, at the same time underpinning the economic growth and providing for boosted competitiveness of the domestic economy.
 Moreover, when issuing sovereign guarantees, Ministry of Finance, in line with the Rulebook on the Manner of Analysing Data Submitted by the Public Debt Issuer, the Application and the Valuation of Financial Ratios ("Official Gazette of the Republic of North Macedonia", no. 198/2020), performs credit analysis and assesses the creditworthiness of public debt issuer - beneficiary of sovereign guarantee.
 The assessment encompasses detailed analysis of its financial balance sheets, including analysis of liquidity, solvency and profitability indicators.